AhhyeonC/grads_to_python/README.md

 # grads_to_python
-convert GrADS code of prof. Wang  to python code.
+Convert GrADS codes of prof. Wang to python code.
+Referred to Rackhun Son's.
+I revised a few errors and tried other methods/functions.